danielloader/kubernetes-sdlc/docs/implementation/change-promotion.md

     It is entirely possible to have nested HelmRelease objects in flux, as the controller listens cluster-wide for objects.
 This means you can have an "application" that is just a collection of HelmRelease and HelmRepository objects that bring in smaller components and cohabitate them into a single namespace and have a parent object to allow full deletion cleanly of a stack.

-In this repository there is the fluxCD default testing helm chart `podinfo` as an example of deploying a chart from another repository.
+In this repository there is the FluxCD default testing helm chart `podinfo` as an example of deploying a chart from another repository.

 > **_NOTES FOR LATER_**
 >